jellyjellyrobot/dev_env/README.md

 ## Purpose

-Purpose of this repo is to replace my makeshif
+Purpose of this repo is to replace my makeshift scripts

 ## Getting Started